Snow much fun at these outdoor centres

 Le Havre Familial (1085, rang du Havre Familial, Sainte-Béatrix)

 Accessible indoor locations are the Rendez-vous where you can change, eat, rest, and use the washrooms, and the dining room in the Bel-Air Pavilion (weekends only) where you can purchase snacks or lunch.
 Seasonal outdoor activities are accessible every day from 9:30 a.m. to 4:30 p.m.
-Because of COVID, places are limited and reservations are recommended.
+Reservations are recommended.

 For all information, call 1-888-883-2271 or visit havrefamilial.com